 A Tour Director for 13 years, with a partiality for southern England, Guernsey and France, Peter loves to fulfil guests’ lifelong dreams of visiting places or seeing sights that match or exceed their expectations.
 Always encouraging guests to try regional specialties, from oysters in Cancale to risi e bisi in Venice, his fun, outgoing philosophy is “See it.
 Love it.
 Buy it – because regret is expensive!”
-Here, we talk to Peter about his experience of leading escorted journeys in France, and some of the foods to try along the way.
+Here, we talk to Peter about his experience of leading journeys through France, and some of the must-try foods to try along the way.

 Do you have a favorite French dish?

 “Confit de Canard (duck) is a firm favorite, and a dish that I always seek out.
 Plus, it can be used in Cassoulet.”